NLnetLabs/routinator/source/manual-page.rst

 .. option:: --rrdp-fallback-time=seconds

-      Sets  the  time  in seconds since a last successful update of an RRDP repository before Routinator falls back to using rsync.
+      Sets the maximum time in seconds since a last successful update of an RRDP repository before Routinator falls back to using rsync.
 The default is 3600 seconds.
+If the given value is smaller than twice the refresh time, it is silently increased to that value.

+      The actual time is chosen at random between the refresh time and this value in order to spread out load on the rsync server.

 .. option:: --rrdp-timeout=seconds